vsch/flexmark-java/README.md

 plugin for JetBrains IDEs. [pegdown] has a great feature set but its speed in general is less than ideal and for pathological input either hangs or practically hangs during parsing.

+### Changes Forced by Downgrade to Java 7

+I tried to keep all changes caused by the downgrade in Java language level as mechanical as possible to make it easier to migrate.
+The biggest change is the lack of lambda syntax and no static extension methods in interfaces.

+- All VISIT_HANDLERS in *GroupName*Visitor were moved to *GroupName*VisitorExt class.
+A
+  mechanical search and replace from `.VISIT_HANDLERS` to `Ext.VISIT_HANDLERS` should take care of the change

+- Lack of Lambda syntax will only have an effect if your project language level is downgraded.
+  Otherwise, you can keep using lambda syntax.

 ### Requirements

 * Java 7 or above